SwissTonyStark/GameMindsDT/DT-atari/README.md

 ## Motivation
 We decided to train Atari games using a decision transformer for some reasons:
-- Complexity: Atari games offer a visually rich and diverse environment, in some cases more complex than other more simpler environments often used in RL.
+- <b>Complexity</b>: Atari games offer a visually rich and diverse environment, in some cases more complex than other more simpler environments often used in RL.
 Some Atari games are specially challenging due to the difficulty of credit assignment arising from the delay between actions and resulting rewards
-- Benchmarking: Atari games serve as a well-established benchmark for RL algorithms, that allows us to compare the performance of owr model with other RL techniques.
+- <b>Benchmarking</b>: Atari games serve as a well-established benchmark for RL algorithms, that allows us to compare the performance of owr model with other RL techniques.

 ## Implementation
 We implemented from scratch another Decision Transformer to try to solve Atari games.
 This DT is very similar to the previous one, except that: